massgov/mayflower/docs/guidelines/search-and-structured-data.md

 ### Controlled Vocabularies

 Controlled vocabularies provide a way to organize knowledge for subsequent retrieval.
 Controlled vocabulary schemes mandate the use of predefined, authorised terms that have been preselected by the designers of the schemes.
-The vocabularies below are maintained by the digital services team.
-If you would like to include an additional term in a vocabulary for use in the search application, please contact the digital services team.
+The vocabularies below are maintained by Mass Digital.
+If you would like to include an additional term in a vocabulary for use in the search application, please contact Mass Digital.

 #### category vocabulary